Finding and defining your Niche

 “If you don’t have the guts be a meaningful specific, why do you think you can succeed as a wandering generality?”

-Those words of wisdom on niching came from Seth Godin and a podcast interview with Amy Porterfield of Online Marketing Made Easy.
+Those words of wisdom came from Seth Godin and a podcast interview with Amy Porterfield of Online Marketing Made Easy.
 I listened to it a few days ago as I was driving to my co-working office space and it was like I was stopped in my tracks in the middle of a busy highway.
 I just wanted to pull over, stop and replay that phrase over and over again.

-I want to explore with you why it it is good to “niche down”in your business and be super specific about the audience you want to reach.
+So today I want to explore with you why it it is good to "niche down"in your business and be super specific about the audience you want to reach.

 Let’s break this quote down a little bit…

-Clearly we don’t want to be a “wandering generality”!
+Clearly we don't want to be a "wandering generality"!
 Generality implies that my services are the right for just about anyone.
 Certainly there are many people who can find you and benefit tremendously from your care.
 The problem here is that too often we work under the assumption that by being as broad as possible in our marketing, more people will find us and hire us.
 Unfortunately when we are too general in our marketing efforts, there is nothing for people to get inspired or intrigued by.
 To take the next step in hiring you, they need to have a strong sense of why you would be a great fit for their needs.
 You want people to be able to recognize you as the ideal fit and expert in their specific needs.
-That requires having a clear sense of who you are truly mean to work with – i.e., your niche!

 So are you looking to market yourself as an expert in vbacs?
 Families having a second baby?
 Clients with anxiety?
 Families planning a home birth or wanting a natural birth in a hospital setting?
 Families who want evidence based care and are choosing medications and who would really love to have someone who will fully support them in that choice.
 “BUT I WANT TO SERVE ALL OF THEM!”
 YOU EXCLAIM.
 That’s fine, you still can, but pick the specific niche you really want to reach out to, and I promise you will see your client numbers go up.

+When we target elements such as our website copy, search engine optimization terms, blog posts, and service descriptions and packages to best meet the needs of that particular population within your community, it means that the people who really really want your services and would thrive in your care can find you way more easily, and recognize your expertise when they do find you.
 From a community standpoint, it transforms your potential for collaborative relationships.
-Is it possible that there’s an obstetrician out there would would love to partner with a doula or childbirth education practice that specializes in high risk pregnancies?
+Is it possible that there's an obstetrician out there would would love to partner with a doula or childbirth education practice that specializes in high risk pregnancies?
 Might there be a home birth midwife who would love to partner with other practitioners who have a special interest and skill set in home birth?
 By declaring your unique niche, local providers have a much stronger sense of who they should send your way.

 I do also want to take this as an opportunity to also dig a little deeper just into his word choice of “meaningful.”
 Let’s be real: We are all looking for connection.
 We’re all looking for that sense of being held, the feeling of having found someone who is truly the right fit.
 I would suggest that this is an opportunity to really let yourself shine by adding meaning to what you offer.

 So that means when somebody lands on your website, they feel spoken to, heard, inspired, and yes, eager to take the next step and meet with us because they are absolutely certain that they have found the right fit.
-They recognize a part of themselves within your niche!

-So yes, I am asking you to be limit your defined niche – the more defined, the better!
+So yes, I am asking you to be small...

 HOW CAN I HELP YOU?